ds4se/chapters/ermurph/survey-chapter.md

 * What seems reasonable for a designer is not reasonable for the participant.
 Use language familiar to the participants.
 * Surveys shouldn't be a standalone instrument; use them as a triangulation method and combine them with other techniques, such as interviews.
 This gives you both the breadth and depth to report your findings in a compelling way.

+Certainly, surveys aren't always easy to design or deploy.
+But like the journey of Odysseus and his crew, the voyage is filled with uncharted experiences and undiscovered insights that make the adventure worthwhile.

 ## Acknowledgments

 This material is based in part upon work supported by the National Science Foundation under grant